Right to disconnect

 It will be unreasonable for an employee to refuse to read, monitor or respond if the contact or attempted contact is required by law.

-Example: Employee’s personal circumstances make out of hours contact unreasonable
+Example: Employee’s personal circumstances may make refusing contact reasonable

 Selim is a consultant and is working on a major project for a client.
 Selim has 2 young children.
 He has flexible working arrangements and his working hours are 7.30 am to 4 pm so that he can pick up his children from daycare.